wei94424/conrroll-a-car-with-omni-wheels-in-FreeRTOS/README.md

     | CCR4 | right-rear |

   setting LCD speed in 30, and this table is the all actions value of CCR1~4 - GPIO (RESET=0 / SET=100), simply use the four cardinal directions and the four intercardinal directions to represent the action way.

   ![moving derection](https://github.com/wei94424/conrroll-a-car-with-omni-wheels-in-FreeRTOS/blob/master/img/compass%20rose.png)
   * turning backward -> 100-speed(20) - SET(100) = -80 (negative value equal to turning backward)
   * turning forward -> speed(80) - RESET(0) = 80 (positive value equal to turning forward)
   * stop -> 0 - RESET(0) = 0 = 100 - SET(100)

+  * value print on LCD = CCR - 50
- our car are runing in discrete motion, rather than continuous motion, so we put stop function after every motion.
+  * our car are runing in discrete motion, rather than continuous motion, so we put stop function after every motion.
  ```
  void Stop(void){
 	LL_TIM_OC_SetCompareCH1(TIM4, ( (LL_TIM_GetAutoReload(TIM4) + 1 )*0 / 100));//PD12